GoogleCloudPlatform/bigquery-antipattern-recognition/cicd/README.md

 ## Overview

 One option to deploy the BigQuery Anti Pattern Recognition tool is to run it as part of a CI/CD process to check SQL files present in a Github repository.
-The following example assums all SQL files are present in one folder.
+The following example assumes all SQL files are present in one folder.

 In order to deploy the tool for CI/CD, you'll need to:
 * Package the tool into a container and push it to Artifact Registry.